 In case of a medical emergency in Finland, dial 112.
-All emergency numbers and instructions can be found in telephone directories.
-After moving to Finland, locate your nearest pharmacy and hospital.
+After moving to Finland, locate your nearest pharmacy, medical center, or hospital.

 |Emergency health care for children